dvenkatsagar/dvenkatsagar.github.io/_posts/2015-10-14-python-yad.md

 ## The Python Interface

 I created a python interface for this program.
 It depends on the `yad`, and the `pexpect` module.
 You can pretty much achieve the same results as the original.
-So, to get the calendar dialog as in the previous example, what you got to do is:
+So, to get the calendar dialog as in the previous example, what you got to do is :

 - Create a python script or enter the python shell in the terminal.
 - Import the python-yad module and call the `YAD()` class.
 - And finally call the calendar as `yad.Calendar()`

-Here is the sample python code:
+Here is the sample python code :

 ```python
 #!/usr/bin/env python